 The Partial Memories function allows components of console settings to be saved in the same way as full console memories.
 When a partial memory is recalled, only the settings saved will be updated.
-The partial memories screen provides a mechanism for selecting channels or sub-components of channels to be saved in a partial memory.
+The partial memories screen provides a mechanism for specifying channels or sub-components of channels to be saved in a partial memory.

-Partial Memories mode is enabled and disabled using a button on the partial memories screen.
+Partial Memories mode is enabled and disabled using buttons at the top left corner of the screen.
+These buttons are also available on the Mem-Setup screen.
 When enabled, all memory saves are partial memory saves.
 When disabled, all saves are full console saves.
 Once partial memory mode is active, the save buttons on the screen and control surface are used to save partial memories in the same way as full console memories.

 The partial memory screen contains a table with rows of channel numbers and columns of partial memory components.
 The sequence of the channels is in fader number order.
 Partial memory component selections are made by selecting the intersection of a channel and a console setting.
-The Channel Number field in the fader table is a selectable button, which selects or deselects ALL partial memory components for the channel occupying that fader.
+The Channel Number field in the fader table is a selectable button, which selects or deselects all partial memory components for the channel occupying that fader.